 Popcorn is a good option for some as it’s dairy free and made with coconut oil.

 others might enjoy the cotton candy that is premade and available all around the shops.

-YES! everyone can, but those with allergies are not limited to a smaller cooler size in my experience.
+A few things about bringing in snacks…those with allergies are not limited to a smaller cooler size in my experience.
 The official Universal site says no more than 6×9.